-Each team will have a particular person or persons who will be the main contact for the client organization.
-The computing sophistication of your client organizations and client contacts will vary widely from experienced developers to novice users.
+Each team will select a particular person who will be the main contact for the client organization.
+The computing sophistication of your client organizations and client contacts will vary widely from software users to experienced software developers.

 For most of your academic experiences, you have been handed a complete system architecture with detailed specifications, and asked to implement it.
-For this course, architecting the system and designing the specifications may be you most difficult challenge, particular when talking with users who are not exactly sure what they want.
+For this course, architecting the system and designing the specifications may be you most difficult challenge, particular when talking with users who are not sure about what they want.